GSA/datagov-infrastructure-live/README.md

 See datagov-infrastructure-live for development instructions.

+## Modules

+Modules in `modules/` are true Terraform modules.
+Top-level modules like `catalog/` are terragrunt modules.
+The Terraform modules are building blocks and consumed by the top-level terragrunt modules.
+The terragrunt modules encapsulate a full configuration for a Data.gov component.

 ## Working with ansible

 We use AWS dynamic inventory for ansible in our test environments.
 The dynamic